Each newborn baby is carefully checked at birth for signs of problems or complications.

 ...more

-Newborn babies routinely receive eye medicine and vitamin K injections soon after birth.
+Newborn babies routinely receive eye medicine and a vitamin K injection soon after birth.
 Both prevent serious conditions.

 ...more